RenderKit/embree/README.md

 The instancing scheme can also be implemented using user geometries.
-To achieve this, the user geometry code should set the `instID` member of the intersection context to the geometry ID of the instance, then trace the transformed ray, and finally set the `instID` field of the intersection context again to -1.
+To achieve this, the user geometry code should set the `instID` member of the ray query context to the geometry ID of the instance, then trace the transformed ray, and finally set the `instID` field of the ray query context again to -1.
 The `instID` field is copied automatically by each primitive intersector into the `instID` field of the hit structure when the primitive is hit.
 See the [User Geometry] tutorial for an example.